cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Handle exceptions within the expiry calculator more gracefully (still needs work, entry state is inconsistent if an exceptions happens here)
   * ExceptionPropagator for customising the propagation of cached exception
   * backgroundRefresh and sharpExpiry moved to CacheBuilder and documented
+  * Switching on eternal will not cache exceptions forever

 Statistics:

   * Cache.contains(), does no access recording if no storage is attached.
 Change because JSR107 specifies that a contains() does not count the same ways as get().
 However, cache2k has no dedicated counters for get(), but counts every access, which also is a hit for the eviction algorithm.
-This means, the contains() call does not the prevent the entry from beeing evicted, which may be undisired.
+This means, the contains() call does not the prevent the entry from being evicted, which may be undesired.
 Treating the contains as an access to an entry has pros and cons.
   * JMX statistics: initial getHitRate() value is 0.0
   * JMX statistics: initial getMillisPerFetch() value is 0.0